Personal profile

 Biography

-• Planning for more caring and just multispecies cities
+• Planning for caring and just multispecies cities and public spaces

-Prof. Houston is the Deputy Director of Urban Policy and Planning at the Centre for Housing and Urban Research and a member of the Environmental Humanities Research Network at Macquarie University.
-She is also a founding researcher in the Shadow Places Network, a group of international scholars and artists reimagining connections between places, people, and climate change.
+Professor Houston is a member of the Australian Research Council College of Experts (2026–2029).
+She is Deputy Director of Research in Urban Policy and Planning at the Centre for Housing and Urban Research, where she leads applied, public-facing, transdisciplinary projects in collaboration with government and community sectors to improve the liveability of cities and more-than-human communities.
+Donna is a founding member and co-leader of the Shadow Places Network, an international collective of scholars and artists reimagining relationships between people, places, and planetary change.

 Fingerprint